intelsdi-x/snap/docs/PLUGIN_PACKAGING.md

 [App Container spec (appc)](https://github.com/appc/spec) for packaging a plugin.

-When snap loads a plugin it detects the plugins type.
+When Snap loads a plugin it detects the plugins type.
 If the plugin is a binary the plugin is run by snapd which handshakes with the plugin via reading its standard output.
-If the plugin is packaged as an ACI image it is extracted and snap executes the program referenced by the `exec` field.
+If the plugin is packaged as an ACI image it is extracted and Snap executes the program referenced by the `exec` field.

 ## Why